jkerian/psubox/README.md

 * One selector option that functions as a free "voltmeter" of arbitrary voltage.
 * Several USB ports for charging 5V devices.
 One USB port is connected to the voltmeter/ammeter.

+Images are available on the wiki: https://github.com/jkerian/psubox/wiki

 # Mistakes I Made (things I might fix eventually)

-My original design had a seperate "earth ground" pin, different from the ATX grounds.
+My original design had a seperate "earth ground" post, different from the ATX grounds.
 I did not realize, at the time, that my ATX power supply connected its ground to earth ground.
 So this was pointless.

-Although the 5V pin is switched, the metered USB port is not.
+Although the 5V post is switched, the metered USB port is not.
 This is a little bit confusing.
-I think this would have been easier to see without the "earth ground" post, as I could have located the metered USB port in the opeen spot where that earth ground post was.
+I think this would have been easier to see without the "earth ground" post, as I could have located the metered USB port in the open spot where that earth ground post was.
 Perhaps another option would have been to locate the 5V + metered USB at an extreme end of the selector switch.
 I'm not sure of the exact solution here, but this interface causes occasional confusion.